requarks/wiki-docs/install/ubuntu.md

 docker start wiki
 ```

 7. **Wait** for the container to start and the Let's Encrypt provisioning process to complete.
-You can optionaly view the container logs by running the command:
+You can optionally view the container logs by running the command:
 ```
 docker logs wiki
 ```
 > The process will be completed once you see the following lines in the logs:
 >
-> `(LETSENCRYPT) New certifiate received successfully: [ COMPLETED ]`
+> `(LETSENCRYPT) New certificate received successfully: [ COMPLETED ]`
 > `HTTPS Server on port: [ 3443 ]`
 > `HTTPS Server: [ RUNNING ]`
 {.is-success}